Advertising and Promotion

 Book and Trade Fair

+The 2019 Exhibitor and Advertiser Prospectus is now available.
 The Book and Trade Fair complements the Conference Program by allowing exhibitors to educate attendees about currently available products, publications, and services.
 Participants in the event include: publishers of books in art and art history; magazines, journals, and periodicals in the arts; manufacturers and distributors of materials and equipment for artists; digital-image resources and digital-media providers; residencies and fellowships, foreign-study programs, and higher-education service providers; and university art and art-history departments and art schools.

 The Cultural and Academic Network Hall is designed to put conference attendees in direct contact with representatives from many of our Institutional Members and cultural institutions.
 Part exhibition hall, part candidate center, and part meeting place, the Cultural and Academic Network Hall is the space for candidates, the general public, cultural institutions, and academic departments to meet face-to-face.